kr55/ssis-cataloger-docs/getting-started.md

 ## Replace Environment Variable and Parameter Values

 Migrating SQL Server Integration Services (SSIS) projects often involve updating environment variables and parameter values to align with the target environment.
-The **SSIS Catalog Migration Wizard** simplifies this process by prepopulating values from the source **SSISDB** and allowing users to modify them before migration.
+SSIS Catalog Migration Wizard simplifies this process by prepopulating values from the source SSISDB and allowing users to modify them before migration.

 ### Configuring Key-Value Replacements

-During migration, users can configure **key-value pairs** to replace specific values in environment variables and SSIS project/package parameters.
-The wizard includes a **"Suggest"** button, which provides recommendations based on the selected **Replace Scope**.
+During migration, users can configure key-value pairs to replace specific values in environment variables and SSIS project/package parameters.
+The wizard includes a `Suggest` button, which provides recommendations based on the selected `Replace Scope`.

-To review the affected environment variables and parameters, users can click on the **Ref** column, which displays detailed mappings.
+To review the affected environment variables and parameters, users can click on the `Ref` column, which displays detailed mappings.
 This helps ensure that the necessary updates are applied correctly in the target system.

 ### Example: Updating a SQL Server Connection String

-One common scenario is updating a **SQL Server connection string** when migrating SSIS packages to a new environment.
+One common scenario is updating a SQL Server connection string when migrating SSIS packages to a new environment.
 For example, consider the following connection string in the source environment:

 **Source Connection String:**
 `Data Source=sql-dev.database.windows.net;Initial Catalog=SourceDB;User ID=OldUser;Password=OldPassword;`